BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 **This step is very important and if not performed the solution will not work properly)****

-- If you don't have neither docker nor docker-compose use the following  command
+- If you have neither docker nor docker-compose use the following  command

   ​			`chmod +x install_full.sh && source install_full.sh`